O957/sort-by-citations/README.md

 # Citation Search Web App

-A simple, lightweight Streamlit application to find the most cited academic papers by keyword using the OpenAlex API.
+A simple, lightweight Streamlit application to find the most cited academic papers by keyword or author using the OpenAlex API.

 ## Features

+- **Dual search modes** - Search by keyword or author name
 - **Simple interface** - Clean Streamlit design with sidebar filters
 - **Powerful search** - Search 250M+ papers from OpenAlex
+- **Author disambiguation** - Shows author affiliation and metrics to help identify the correct person
 - **Advanced filters** - Filter by year range, citation count, and open access status
-- **Download results** - Export as TXT (titles or full data) or CSV
+- **Download results** - Export as TXT (titles or full data) or CSV with static filenames
+- **HTML rendering** - Properly displays italics and superscripts in paper titles
 - **Polite pool access** - Add your email for better performance
 - **No API key needed** - OpenAlex is free and open
+- **Local assets** - All fonts and content stored locally for faster loading

 ## Quick Start